Michael O'Connell (artist): Success

-He worked with many notable people in that artistic milieu, among others garden designer Edna Walling, sculptor Ola Cohn, furniture designer Frederick Ward, Modernist shop-owner Cynthia Reed, then young editor and publisher Harry Tatlock Miller, and patron of the arts Maie Casey.
+He worked with garden designer Edna Walling, sculptor Ola Cohn, furniture designer Frederick Ward, Modernist shop-owner Cynthia Reed, then young editor and publisher Harry Tatlock Miller, and patron of the arts Maie Casey.

-However, in the view of John McPhee, one time curator of Australian Decorative Arts at the National Gallery of Australia and Prof. Harriet Edquist, author of his biography, O'Connell's role in the development of Modernism in Australia has been largely over-looked.
+However, in the view of John McPhee, one time curator of Australian Decorative Arts at the National Gallery of Australia and Prof. Harriet Edquist, author of his biography, O'Connell's role in the development of Modernism in Australia has been largely overlooked.
 She has written: there has emerged a consensus ... [that] Australian Modernism began in Sydney in the 1920s and was only taken up in Melbourne in the 1930s.
 O'Connell's role in articulating a Modernist position through his craft practice in the 1920s, initially in the building of Barbizon and later with his cement furniture and figures, has remained outside this historical purview, as has his practice as a printmaker independent of textile design. ...
 Yet in his time, the innovative nature of O'Connell's work was recognised by fellow artists, designers, architects, critics, clients and retailers.
 Edquist called the biography The Lost Modernist.